MassChallenge

 Grant in 2015

 Fathom is a company that specializes in creating hologram-like 3D experiences through the use of standard printers, inks, and media.
-Founded in 2014 and based in Boston, Massachusetts, Fathom enables users to print unique patterns on clear film, allowing 3D objects to reappear and extend significantly beyond the thickness of the film.
-This innovative approach to printing provides a distinctive solution for visual experiences, enhancing the capabilities of traditional printing technologies.
+Founded in 2014 and based in Boston, Massachusetts, Fathom enables users to print special patterns duplex on clear film, resulting in 3D objects that appear to extend significantly beyond the film's thickness.
+The firm's innovative approach allows for the production of immersive visual experiences that are accessible and can be created using readily available printing technology.

 Grant in 2015